 Applicants to the MFA in Fine Arts must follow the graduate application process, including submitting a required portfolio.
 You aren't required to submit GRE test scores.
 While you also aren't required to have a BA, BFA, or BS with a major related to studio art, it is recommended.
 A strong portfolio and statement can be combined with an academic background in another area.
 As with all graduate programs, you must have completed an undergraduate degree.

-The Department has a number of support packages that it offers to select students.
+The Program has a number of support packages that it offers to select students.
 Assistantships and fellowships are both awarded on merit.

 500 17th Street, NW

 Director of Graduate Studies; Graduate Advisor for students pursuing an MFA in Fine Arts

 Learn how our curriculum fosters a rigorous and experimental approach to art making, while encouraging students to pursue their creative commitments in the studio and in the world.
 Our program emphasizes a critical and creative relationship between content and form, an awareness of art historical connections and engagement with the contexts of creative production.
 As part of this session, you'll have the opportunity to ask us any questions you might have about our program and the application process.